opencube-horizon/vni-service/INSTALL.md

 ## Usage

-Attach the annotation `needs-vni: true` to a Job you want a new VNI for.
+Attach the annotation `vni: true` to a Job you want a new VNI for.
+Alternatively, annotate with `vni: 'claim-name'` after having created a VniClaim object.
+See `config/tests/vni-claim.yml` for an example VniClaim.